dvollrath/StudyGuide/population/pollution.md

 We can also use this framework to think about developing countries and their environmental choices.
 You cannot infer from the data that poorer countries do not care about the environment.
 They probably have fundamentally similar preferences to anyone living in the US or EU or Japan.
 But when GDP per capita is very low, the MU of GDP per capita is very high, and hence the ratio of MU's is very low.
 This in turn leads to a choice of a low ratio of y/E, or a high energy intensity.
 It's not that the people in Delhi *like* the air pollution, it is more likely that they cannot imagine sacrificing their some of their limited consumption in order to clean it up.

 One last point about this setting related to production.
-Note that if you were to lower the elasticity, $\epsilon_E$, what would happen?
+Note that if you were to lower the elasticity, $\beta$, what would happen?
 To keep the equation in balance you would have to raise y/E, or reduce the energy intensity of production.
 One tangible way of lowering the environmental impact of growth is to make energy (or resources in general) less important for production.
 You could even view innovation in that direction (solar, wind, batteries) as an alternative response to the change in marginal utilities induced by growth and environmental quality decline.